gamesbook/pyprototypr/docs/terminology.md

   (_NOTE:_ the pagesize is not wrapped in quotes!)
 * **radius** - the radius of a `Circle`
-* **scaling** - the amount by which an SVG image should be shrunk or expanded e.g. 0.5 makes it half-size and 2.0 doubles its size; because SVG is a vector-format, there will be no loss of resolution by scaling
+* **scaling** - the amount by which an SVG image should be shrunk or expanded e.g. 0.5 makes it half-size and 2.0 doubles its size; but because SVG is a vector-format, there will be no loss of resolution by scaling
 * **side** - the length of a side of some shapes (e.g. `Square`, `Polygon`) as well as the distance between each adjacent point in a `TriangularLayout`